iannamkr/TIL/scala/spof/beginner_level/mathematical_formulas_as_code/1_4_solved_examples.md

 ### 1.4.1.8

--Define a function p that takes a list of integers and a function f: Int => Int, and returns the largest value of f (x) among all x in the list.
+- Define a function p that takes a list of integers and a function f: Int => Int, and returns the largest value of f (x) among all x in the list.

 ```scala
 def p(s: List[Int], f: Int => Int): Int = s.map(f).max